Call Now

 Where the Money Comes From

-There are actually several different places you can raise money with a golf tournament.
-First of all, when you host the tournament, each player will pay a fee to participate.
 Then, you can also print a sponsored tournament booklet or guide, which you can sell for a couple dollars each.
 You can sell advertising space in this guide to local businesses as well.

 Additional ideas may include soliciting local businesses to be the tournament "sponsor."
 The organization would be rewarded for their donation and sponsorship by having the tournament named after their company, so instead of, for example, just having a "Save the Seals Golf Tournament," you would call it the "First Bank Save the Seals Golf Tournament."
-That's great publicity that's worth a lot to a local business.

 In addition to the primary sponsor or sponsors of the event, additional sponsors may donate lesser amounts to sponsor individual golf holes.
 Each of the 18 holes could be sponsored by a different local business, who would have an opportunity both to be listed in the program guide, and to have their company name shown near that hole.